 This course introduces elementary statistics through a critical examination of its subjects and applications.
 Topics from descriptive statistics include data organization, expectation and measures of variation.
 Also covered are random variables, probability laws, counting techniques, binomial and normal distributions, applications to the central limit theorem, confidence intervals and tests of statistical hypotheses involving the mean and proportions.
 One and two sample tests with dependent and independent samples are examined, and topics from linear regression and analysis of variance are briefly introduced.
 Three lecture hours per week.
-Prerequisite: MTH 099 with a grade of "C" or better or an acceptable mathematics diagnostic assessment score.
+Prerequisites: ENG 095 and MTH 092 with grades of "C" or better or acceptable reading and mathematics diagnostic assessment scores.
 Usually offered in the fall, spring and summer.